hidem1129-oss/Modular-Factory-System/Software/Grafana/README.md

 * a developer investigating repeated failures
 * a system owner comparing different configurations
 * a project member evaluating whether the PoC behaved as expected
-* a decision-maker reviewing utilization or power-consumption trends
+* a decision-maker reviewing state-duration or power-consumption trends

 This view prioritizes patterns, duration, comparisons, and changes over time.